Antonia Luzmila Rivas López

-The process for her beatification was initiated in Peru in 2017 and she became titled as a Servant of God at the outset.
+The process for Rivas' beatification was initiated in Peru in 2017 and she became titled as a Servant of God at the outset.
 Pope Francis determined in 2021 that Rivas had been slain "in odium fidei" (in hatred of the faith) hence permitted for her to be beatified; the beatification was celebrated in La Florida, Peru, on 7 May 2022.

 Life

 Antonia Luzmila Rivas López was born on 13 June 1920 in Coracora in the Parinacochas Province as the first of eleven children born to Damaso Rivas and Modesta López de Rivera.
 Her devout parents educated her and her siblings in their faith and from her childhood she developed a strong passion for nature with its abundance of plants and local farm animals.
 In her childhood she also helped her mother with her duties inside the house; her mother did her best to take her to Mass each morning despite the distance involved.
 Rivas and her siblings all attended catechetical instruction in their local parish while her brother César entered the priesthood and was ordained as a Redemptorist.

 In 1934, she relocated to Lima where she studied at the Sevilla College under the direction of the Sisters of the Good Shepherd.
 It was there in 1938 (when she visited her brother for his ordination) that she first felt attracted to the consecrated life and in 1941 entered that same religious congregation.
 Rivas made her initial religious profession on 8 February 1945 before she made her perpetual profession on 8 February 1949.
 She took the religious name María Agustina, but the sisters nicknamed her as "Aguchita" which became her well-known name throughout her life.
 Her father had died while she was still in the novitiate and her mother died while she lived in Barrios Altos (from 1963 until 1967) in Lima.
 Rivas lived in Lima until 1988 and carried out various services such as that of a cook, cleaner for the convent, a nurse, and as an educator at the Nuestra Señora de la Caridad del Buen Pastor school.
 But she also tended to minors that were abandoned or who were from poorer families in addition to her duties as a collaborator to the novice mistress.
 It was around this time that she first recorded a dream that she had working in the jungle with peasants but was at first unsure of the meaning behind it.
 It was not until 1987 that her dream became true after she was sent to her next assignment where her order had been working for just over the last decade since 1976.